 "Man United is a great club and I feel very familiar with their wonderful fans," Klopp was quoted as saying in the Guardian.
 'But my commitment to Borussia Dortmund and the people is not breakable."

-Ryan Giggs has been placed in caretaker charge of the club until the end of the season but his lack of managerial experience is likely to count against him in the coming weeks as United prepares to make its second appointment in a year.
+Ryan Giggs has been placed in caretaker charge of the club until the end of the season but his lack of managerial experience is likely to count against him in the coming weeks as United prepare to make their second appointment in a year.